Swapnil-H-Khot/Dockerfile-For-Installing-Nginx/README.md

-# DockerfileForInstallingNginx
+# DockerfileForNginx
-Documenting a process to create a simple docker file to install Nginx
+Documenting a process to create a simple docker file for Nginx